 Yes!
 Parent objectives in a single team can be linked.

 How can I create top-level company/organization goals?

 Goals usually inside individual teams.
 In many cases, your company-wide goals might live in an Executive team.
 In other cases, each department might own and be accountable for one of your top-level goals.
-We suggest that you take team-owned goals and promote them to company goals that will be showcased on the Organization Homepage.
+We suggest that you take team-owned goals and mark them as organization goals that will be showcased on the Organization Homepage.
 You can learn how to do this here.

 What is the difference between assigning a team to a KR and assigning leads and contributors to a KR?